-The Legislature's objective in amending SSL § 367-r was to establish the annual increase to fees for the fee-for-service reimbursement of private duty nursing services provided to medically fragile children by fee-for-service private duty nursing service providers who enroll and participate in provider directory over a period of three years, commencing October 1, 2020, by one-third annual increments, until such fees for reimbursement equal the final benchmark payment designed to ensure adequate access to the service.
+The Legislature's objective in amending SSL § 367-r was to establish annual increase to fees for the fee-for-service reimbursement of private duty nursing services provided to medically fragile children by fee-for-service private duty nursing service providers who enroll and participate in provider directory over a period of three years, commencing October 1, 2020, by one-third annual increments, until such fees for reimbursement equal the final benchmark payment designed to ensure adequate access to the service.
 In developing such benchmark, the Commissioner of Health may utilize the average 2018 Medicaid managed care payments for reimbursement of such private duty nursing services.
-The statutory amendment further provides for the Commissioner of Health to establish a directory of qualified providers for the purpose of promoting the availability and ensuring delivery of fee-for-service private duty nursing services to medically fragile children and individuals transitioning out of such category of care; such transition period shall commence upon the individuals reaching age 21 and shall include any such individuals under the age of 23 receiving continuous nursing services pursuant to this section.
+The statutory amendment further provides for the Commissioner of Health 1 to establish a directory of qualified providers for the purpose of promoting the availability and ensuring delivery of fee-for-service private duty nursing services transition period shall commence upon the individuals reaching age 21 and includes any such individuals under the age of 23 receiving continuous nursing services pursuant to this section.

 Qualified providers enrolling in the directory are required to ensure the availability and delivery of and to provide such services to those individuals as are in need of such services and to receive the increased reimbursement for the nursing services.
 The directory offers enrollment to all private duty nursing services providers to promote and ensure the participation in the directory of all nursing services providers available to serve medically fragile children.

-Additional changes-amending paragraphs (a) and (e) and deleting paragraph (c)-are made to remove obsolete references to private duty nursing services in a hospital setting, because the State's Medicaid program has not and does not reimburse for services in a hospital since those services are included in the hospital's all-inclusive Medicaid reimbursement rate.
+Additional changes, amending (a) and (e) and deleting (c), are made to remove obsolescent references to private duty nursing services in a hospital setting, because the State's Medicaid program has not and does not reimburse for services in a hospital since those services are included in the hospital's all-inclusive Medicaid reimbursement rate.